Nichz123/2110-Project/README.md

-# Project1 - City Simulation
+# Group Project - SimCity

-## Group Number:
-210-4

-## Group Members:
-Gunnar Hayes - gnh0026
-Daniel Podgornyy - dp1376
-Nicholas Bruner - nlb0118
-Anthony Chrane - amc0474
-Rylie Nabors - ren0068
+Class: Foundamentals of Data Structures and Algorithms

-NOTE:
+## NOTE:
 MAKE SURE REGION FILE,COMPILATION FILE, AND ALL SOURCE CODE FILES ARE IN THE SAME FOLDER/DIRECTORY

 ## Enter Compilation/Run instructions below: